andrevalgrande/gonex/README.md

 # gone
-Bizarre as it seems, gone is an exception handling package for the Go language.
+Bizarre as it seems, gonex is an exception handling package for the Go language.